plawanrath/mistral-7b-instruct-v0.3-bf16-mlx-cba

 Key Characteristics

-The associated paper highlights a "dose-response" relationship between quantization aggressiveness and the emergence of bias.
+The associated paper reveals a "dose-response" relationship between quantization aggressiveness and increased bias.
 For instance, Q3 quantization showed 6.0–21.1% of BF16-unbiased items becoming biased, while Q8 showed 0.1–0.9%.
-These shifts in bias are largely invisible to perplexity (e.g., <0.5% shift at Q8, <3% at Q4), indicating that traditional perplexity metrics may not capture the full impact of quantization on model fairness.
-This underscores the importance of carefully considering compressed instruction-tuned models for fairness-sensitive applications.
+These bias changes were largely invisible to perplexity shifts (<0.5% at Q8, <3% at Q4), underscoring the importance of considering bias in compressed models for fairness-sensitive applications.

 Usage